Unobtainiumrock/liri-bot/README.md

 # LIRI Bot

 This is a node.js application that experiments with using a few node modules for interacting with some API's.
-These modules include the twitter package and node-spotify-api package.
-In addition to these, the OMDB API is interacted with (not utilizing tools from npm) to grab movie data.
+These modules include the twitter package and node-spotify-api package, and request.

 ## Requirements
 * [Node.js](https://nodejs.org/en/download/) and `npm`.
 Don't worry about install npm separately.
 It comes included with a Node.js download.